Professor Leif Isaksen

 I have an extensive history of working with Digital humanities initiatives and organisations internationally, in particular

-I am Chair of the Executive Board of the Alliance of Digital Humanities Organisations (ADHO), a coalition of 10 Digital Humanities organizations worldwide that promotes and supports digital research and teaching across all arts and humanities disciplines, acts as a community-based advisory force, and supports excellence in research, publication, collaboration and training.
+I was previously the Chair of the Executive Board of the Alliance of Digital Humanities Organisations (ADHO, 20-19-2021), a coalition of 10 Digital Humanities organizations worldwide that promotes and supports digital research and teaching across all arts and humanities disciplines, acts as a community-based advisory force, and supports excellence in research, publication, collaboration and training.

 Between 2012-19 I was an Executive Board Member of the European Association for the Digital Humanities (EADH)